mattmc3/zephyr/README.md

 - autosuggestions - Fish-like autosuggestions for zsh
 - \*colors - sets variables and add functions related to shell colors
 - confd - source conf.d like Fish
-- \*completions - load and initialize the built-in zsh completion system
+- \*completion - load and initialize the built-in zsh completion system
 - \*directory - sets options and aliases related to the dirstack and directories
 - \*editor - override and fill in the gaps of the default keybinds
 - \*environment - sets general shell options and defines environment variables